03 8344 3455

 John Quay has a school teaching background in outdoor environmental education and physical education.
 His research interests include these areas of teaching as well as teaching more generally, extended by a passion for history and philosophy of education as this informs understanding of curriculum and pedagogy.

 John Quay’s research interests revolve around the notion of praxis, particularly the contributions of phenomenological and pragmatic philosophical theories (Dewey, Heidegger, Peirce) applied in experiential learning, outdoor and environmental education, physical education and broader areas of teachers’ work.
 Central to his ideas are ontological perspectives in education.
 His most recent book is Understanding Life in School published by Palgrave Macmillan.
 Recent journal papers include “From human–nature to cultureplace in education via an exploration of unity and relation in the work of Peirce and Dewey” published in advanced online form with Studies in Philosophy and Education.

 Peter is a Senior Lecturer at the Melbourne Graduate School of Education, with research interests in higher education policy and governance, the sociology of organizations, and the philosophy of technology.

 Peter Woelert has a background in philosophy (PhD, University of New South wales) and sociology (MA, University of Frankfurt, Germany).
 His research focuses on exploring governance and organizational dynamics in the university sector.
 He has researched and published on issues such as universities’ internal responses to national funding settings, the politics of research performance measurement, universities’ organizational autonomy, and the unintended effects of large-scale policy and governance reform on institutional diversity.
-His longstanding research interests in the sociology of organizations, the philosophy of technology, and phenomenological philosophy.

 03 8344 9672